China is pursuing its own transformative path to growth.

 Why now is the time to reconsider China

 China is changing.
-Its economic growth is increasingly driven by innovations in technology, data and science.
+Its economic growth is increasingly driven by innovations and investment in technology, data and science.
 Its capital markets are developing with a similar energy, on their way to becoming an integrated part of the global financial system.

 Now is the time to get ahead of the opportunities as an investor.